Home > Focal Point Ireland: national report for 2025 – Drug policy.

 1MB

-A new national drug strategy titled Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 was launched in July 2017 (Department of Health 2017).
-While the strategy is structured around cross-cutting goals rather than the pillars of the previous strategy, its content largely follows on from that of the previous strategy with an increased emphasis on a health-led approach to addressing the drug situation in Ireland (Department of Community 2009).
-It reflects the commitment made by Government in May 2016 ‘to pursue a health-led rather than a criminal justice approach to drug use’ (Government of Ireland 2016).
-It is also the first integrated drug and alcohol strategy in Ireland.
-The new strategy defines substance misuse as ‘the harmful or hazardous use of psychoactive substances, including alcohol, illegal drugs and the abuse of prescription medicines’ (p.
-7 (Department of Health 2017)).
+At the time of writing (September 2025) a new national drugs strategy is being developed.
+In the meantime, Ireland’s most recent national drugs strategy is titled Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025.
+It was launched in July 2017 (Department of Health 2017), and is the strategy described in this report.
+The strategy is structured around cross-cutting goals and emphasises a health-led approach to addressing the drugs situation in Ireland (Department of Community, Rural and Gaeltacht Affairs 2009).
+It is the first integrated drug and alcohol strategy in Ireland.
+It defines substance misuse as “the harmful or hazardous use of psychoactive substances, including alcohol, illegal drugs and the abuse of prescription medicines” (Department of Health 2017) (p.
+7).

-The strategy covers an eight-year period (2017–2025), and is accompanied by a shorter-term action plan (2017–2020).
-The strategy’s vision is for: ‘A healthier and safer Ireland, where public health and safety is protected and the harms caused to individuals, families and communities by substance misuse are reduced and every person affected by substance use is empowered to improve their health and wellbeing and quality of life.’
+The strategy’s vision is for “a healthier and safer Ireland, where public health and safety is protected and the harms caused to individuals, families and communities by substance misuse are reduced and every person affected by substance use is empowered to improve their health and wellbeing and quality of life” (Department of Health 2017) (p.
+8).

-2. To minimise the harms caused by the use and misuse of substances and promote rehabilitation and recovery
+2. Minimise the harms caused by the use and misuse of substances and promote rehabilitation and recovery

-3. To address the harms of drug markets and reduce access to drugs for harmful use
+3. Address the harms of drug markets and reduce access to drugs for harmful use

-4. To support participation of individuals, families and communities
+4. Support participation of individuals, families and communities, and

-5. To develop sound and comprehensive evidence-informed policies and actions.
+5. Develop sound and comprehensive evidence-informed policies and actions.

 Repository Staff Only: item control page